First appearances are deceiving. No one is what they seem.

 Swordplay was where he truly excelled though.
 From the first time he held a sword in tiny pudgy hands, it seemed to be an extension of his arm.
 He always knew exactly where the point was, how the edges were angled, the strength of the metal, and the speed of the blade.
 As he grew and used progressively larger swords with equal ease and proficiency, Vamer’s heart swelled with pride.
 Storm became his son in every respect.

 He taught him to hunt and fish.
 Strong and overlarge for his age, he was clumsy at first but challenges inspired him to constantly improve.
-Under Vamer’s tutelage he learned the silent patience of the predator that could crouch motionless for hours then explode into furious action at the sight of prey.
-Like the great northern bears, he learned to turn over logs for the insects that lived under them and Vamer showed him how to scoop fish out of the water with his bare hands.
+Under Vamer’s tutelage he learned the silent patience of the predator, crouching motionless for hours then exploding into furious action at the sight of prey.
+Like the great northern bears, he learned to turn over logs for the insects living under them and Vamer showed him how to scoop fish out of the water with his bare hands.
 His senses grew sharper with each passing day.
 He learned to track his prey for hours by scent alone.
 His ears could pick up the slightest movement in the forest.
 Like the wolves, he could run for hours without tiring.
 With Vamer leading him, he soon became every inch the savage barbarian legend painted his people to be.

 Nadia loved him as only a mother could, from the moment she found him.
 Every question he asked, she answered or found the answer to.
 When he asked about The Six, the gods of Gaia, she told him they were the survivors of the Chaos Wars that had nearly destroyed Gaia at the end of the First Age when the many minor gods who had fled Elder Earth to create this new world, fought to the death for supremacy over it.
 When he named it the universe of g-minor, for the minor gods who created it, she laughed at his joke in spite of its blasphemous nature.
 Later, when he angrily dismissed The Six as monsters who should be destroyed, she defended him and kept the chief from banishing him from the Clan.

 He was raised by the Clan but it soon became obvious he was not of the Clan.
 He spurned their savage interpretation of pride and had a sense of fair play entirely missing from their heritage.
 As he grew older he began to display a stubborn independent streak that led him into conflict with the Vamer and the other men, questioning the way things were done, assuming he was always right and they were always wrong.
 The fact this was often the case, served to anger rather than win them over.
-Arguments between him and Vamer became an everyday occurrence, especially once it was clear Vamer could no longer overpower him physically.
+Arguments between him and Vamer became an everyday occurrence, especially as he grew older and it soon became clear Vamer could no longer overpower him physically.

 Countering the anger he stirred among the men was his unusual generosity when someone was in trouble.
 He was always the first to offer a helping hand to the less fortunate or donate food and clothing to those who had none.
 When a child broke through the ice and plunged into the icy waters of a mountain lake, it was Storm who dove in and pulled her to safety, spurning any reward from her grateful parents.
 Despite his heroism, the incident only served to highlight his increasing strangeness because no one in the Clan could swim and he couldn’t explain how he’d learned.